Prospect Park (Brooklyn): 2000s and 2010s

 The Prospect Park Alliance subsequently completed or proposed more restoration projects for the park.
 Long Meadow ball field 1 was rebuilt between 2013 and 2014.
 The following year, the Alliance announced some projects on Prospect Park's eastern side, including the $200,000 restoration of Battle Pass.
 The Alliance also intended to restore the water-damaged Oriental Pavilion for $2 million and replace fencing on Flatbush Avenue for $2.4 million.
 In 2016, the Alliance also received $3.2 million from NYC Parks' Parks Without Borders program to construct two new entrances on Flatbush Avenue, the park's first new entrances in over 70 years, as well as rebuild the Willink entrance.
 During the city's 2016 fiscal year, which ended June 30, 2016, politicians also contributed funds toward various restoration projects in the park.
 These included $2.5 million for renovating Lefferts Historic House, $2 million to rebuild pathways, $1.75 million for replacing fencing on Ocean Avenue, $750,000 for renovating the ballfields on Long Meadow, and $500,000 for the Carousel's restoration.
 In addition, $100,000 was earmarked for the installation of an experimental running surface on Park Drive, and through a participatory budgeting program, residents of the surrounding communities allocated funds for other projects such as new drinking fountains, a dog run, community barbecue sites, and an aquatic weed harvester.
 Also in 2016, as part of a project to repair damage caused by Hurricane Sandy in 2012, the Prospect Park Alliance used goats to clean up the shrubbery in woodlands around the Vale of Cashmere, then re-landscaped the sites at a cost of $727,000.

 The Well House, located on the Lake, reopened in 2017 as a composting restroom, and the Dog Beach along the watercourse's Upper Pool was renovated.
 The same year, the Alliance received funds to renovate the Parade Ground, the Tennis House, and ball fields.
 The Alliance also announced an upcoming renovation of the Rose Garden.
-Ball fields 6 and 7 were renovated and reopened in 2017, while ball fields 4 and 5 were supposed to undergo renovations starting in 2019.
+Ball fields 6 and 7 were renovated and reopened in 2017, while ball fields 4 and 5 reopened in late 2020.
 Construction started on the Flatbush Avenue fence repairs in 2018, and the new entrances were slated to start construction in early 2019.
 Construction of a dog run in the Parade Ground also started in August 2019, and the dog run opened in July 2020.
-The Concert Grove Pavilion reopened in April 2021 after a one-year renovation.
-That December, a $40 million renovation of the Vale of Cashmere was announced.
+In addition, Amanda Williams and Olalekan Jeyifous were selected in 2019 to design Our Destiny, Our Democracy, a monument near the Ocean and Parkside Avenue entrance.